joakimwidell/joakim-widell-web-project/log-book-joakim.widell1.md

+2012-2-18 09.44 Daily plan: Work on API functionality, potentially find a new one seince the current one relies on built in GUI to work.
+Clean up layout if time allows.
 2012-2-17 17.30 Layout mostly done, need to use same template to migrate to mobile devices however.
 Should be a quick solve with some reformatting.
 API still not properly connected.
 2021-2-17 11.45 Daily plan: Finalize layout, start working on API functionality.
 2021-2-16 14.40 Worked on layout, added "about" and "log in" pages.
 Found API for use.